City of Bayside

 The City of Bayside is served by the Nepean Highway and the Sandringham and Frankston railway lines.

 European settlement dates from 1841 when Henry Dendy purchased his 'special survey' area from the government.
 The special survey area covered modern day Brighton, Brighton East, Bentleigh and McKinnon.
 The Brighton area was subdivided and sold in the 1850s, with growth from the 1860s, spurred by the opening of railway lines.
 Development of areas further south along the coastline followed in the late 1800s, aided by improved access.
 Substantial growth took place during the interwar and post-war periods, with areas furthest from the railway line such as Brighton East and Beaumaris characterised by post-war housing development.
-The population of the City increased gradually from the early 1990s, rising from about 80,000 in 1991 to about 90,000 in 2011.
+The population of the City increased gradually from the 1990s.

 The original inhabitants of the City of Bayside were the Boon wurrung Aboriginal people.